sl2902/retail_data_pipeline/README.md

 make dag_run_load_mock_dim_data_bq
 ```

-9.4.1 Check the status of job either on the CLI or via the Airflow UI:
+9.4.1 Check the status of job either on the CLI or via the Airflow UI by clicking on the respective dag:
 ```shell
 make dag_chk_status_load_mock_dim_data_bq
 ```